unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 18. #### Definition:
 ^^^^^^^^^^^^^^^^^^^^
 This marker's data should contain the top-level definition for this Sense.
-It can be expressed as a full sentence or as a clause with multiple instances separated by a comma d.
-Any narrative and/or `Sense Link`_ should follow its associated definition data with a semicolon.
+It can be expressed as a full sentence or as a clause with multiple instances separated by a comma.
+Narrative text and/or `Sense Link`_ can be provided and must follow its associated definition data instance with a semicolon.
 No termination mark should be entered.
 Some examples of this clausal form are:
 ::

   Aromatic substance burned as incense, An altar for burning incense

-  To burn incense as an offering to a deity; this does not always refer to an incense offering to Yahweh
+  To burn incense as an offering to a deity; this does not always refer to an incense offering to Yahweh, to burn incense on an altar

 19. #### Glosses:
 ^^^^^^^^^^^^^^^^^
 This marker's data should contain one or more one-word meanings for this sense.
 Multiple instances should be separated by a comma.
-Any narrative and/or `Sense Link`_ should follow its associated gloss data with a semicolon.
+Any narrative text and/or `Sense Link`_ should follow its associated gloss data instance with a semicolon.
 No termination mark should be entered.

 20. #### Explanation:
 ^^^^^^^^^^^^^^^^^^^^^